 Welcome to Seattle Intimacy and Sex Therapy!
-Founded by Jamie Abenroth, a psychodynamic and relational psychotherapist and sex therapist, this therapeutic practice is designed to help you address your specific, personal barriers to emotional, psychological, and sexual intimacy in your life.
-Jamie's commitment to you is to help you at a deep level - addressing the roots of your difficulties, and discerning how to best work with those core emotional experiences and relational patterns in a way that that can help free you up to discern and risk to live into the deepest desires of you heart.
+Founded by Jamie Abenroth, a psychodynamic and relational psychotherapist and sex therapist, this therapeutic practice is designed to help you address the specific, personal barriers to emotional, psychological, and sexual intimacy that you are experiencing in your life.
+Jamie's commitment to you is to help you at a deep level - working to get to the root of your difficulties, and discerning with you how to best work with those core emotional experiences and relational patterns to help you tolerate and know your own experience.
+My goal is to help you become a friend to yourself - in a way that that can help free you up to discern and risk to live into deeper desires of you heart.
 As we get closer to those places, we will experience expansion in the person of you.

 As a sex therapist, I fundamentally believe:

 "Sexuality can be entered into as a portal into depth and being known.
 You can create a sensual language between you that expresses who you are, what you desire, and reveals as much about your heart and mind as about your body.
 Sensuality doesn't require touch - you can touch each other with your eyes and with your heart if you are open.
 Often sexuality is engaged with in a way that undermines intimacy, connection, and relational pleasure for both individuals.
 My work is to highlight the protective behaviors that interfere with intimacy in order to unearth the resilient and strong desire in human beings to be fully known.
 Sex is often misunderstood.
 I help people discover that intimacy is the core of who they are - and that making contact with their hearts' desires is a fundamental aspect of them relaxing more fully into being an embodied being."